Swamp Cooler Services

 What are Swamp Coolers?

 Swamp coolers are also known as “evaporative,” “desert” or “wet” air coolers, and they’re a popular alternative to traditional home air conditioners.
-They way they work is simple: think about getting out of a pool on a hot day.
+The way they work is simple: think about getting out of a pool on a hot day.
 You feel a chill immediately as you get out of the water.
 That chill happens when dry air absorbs cold moisture coming off of the water on your skin.
 Swamp coolers rely on that same “chilling” phenomenon to cool entire homes.

-Swamp coolers use fans to suck the warm, dry air in your home out through your vents.
+Swamp coolers use fans to suck the warm, dry air in your home and blow it out through your vents.
 Upon entering the main cooling unit, dry air passes over several moistened pads.
 As they collide, the dry air attempts to equalize with the pressure and temperature of the moist air.
 In the process, it absorbs moisture and “chills” instantly.
 After cooling the air in the central unit, the cooler uses another set of fans to circulate it back through the home.

 Why are Swamp Coolers Right for Denver & Boulder?